azagniotov/stubby4j/README.md

 * `request`: describes the client's call to the server
    * `method`: GET/POST/PUT/DELETE/etc.
    * `url`: the URI regex string.
 GET parameters should also be included inline here
-   * `query`: a key/value map of query string parameters included with the request
+   * `query`: a key/value map of query string parameters included with the request.
+Query param value can be regex.
-   * `headers`: a key/value map of headers the server should respond to
+   * `headers`: a key/value map of headers the server should respond to.
+Header value can be regex.
    * `post`: a string matching the textual body of the response.
+Post value can be regex.
    * `file`: if specified, returns the contents of the given file as the request post.
 If the file cannot be found at request time, **post** is used instead
 * `response`: describes the server's response (or array of responses, refer to the examples) to the client
-   * `headers`: a key/value map of headers the server should use in it's response
+   * `headers`: a key/value map of headers the server should use in it's response.
    * `latency`: the time in milliseconds the server should wait before responding.
 Useful for testing timeouts and latency
    * `file`: if specified, returns the contents of the given file as the response body.
 If the file cannot be found at request time, **body** is used instead
    * `body`: the textual body of the server's response to the client